 - Feeling sad, hopeless, or helpless

-- Feeling slowed down or feeling restless and irritable
+- Feeling slowed down, restless, or irritable

 - Feeling worthless or guilty

 - No interest or pleasure in things you used to enjoy

 - Sleep problems (sleeping too much or not enough)

 - Trouble recalling things, concentrating, or making decisions

 If you think you are suffering from stress overload or depression, call your family doctor.
 He or she can help you manage your feelings and stress.
 This could be through stress management techniques, counseling, or medicine.